Gardens to visit in Southwest Scotland

 Elizabeth McGregor Cottage Garden Plants

 Threave Estate and Gardens: Just outside Castle Douglas.
 Open all year though times may vary seasonally.
 There is an excellent cafe and a good childrens play area.
 Guide dogs only.

-Scottish Gardens also runs a scheme where private gardens are open for charity on specific dates.
-For local gardens see their pages on Dumfriesshire and Kirkudbrightshire.
+Scottish Gardens also runs a scheme where private gardens are open for charity on specific dates - for details see our What's On page or their pages on Dumfriesshire and Kirkudbrightshire.

 Furthermore you are welcome to enjoy Kirkennan's own landscaped grounds and walled garden.

 Crawick Multiverse is more 'landscape art' than traditional garden, but it is well worth a visit.
 It is just outside Sanquhar, Dumfries and Galloway, Southwest Scotland, about an hour from Kirkennan.

 Designed by the renowned Charles Jencks, the Multiverse transforms a former open cast coal mine into a though provoking landscape inspired by concepts of space, astronomy and cosmology.

 Threave Garden and Estate, just outside Castle Douglas, is open all year and worth visiting at any time.
 Threave is famous for daffodils in spring and wonderful for autumn colour in autumn.
 It is the site of the National Trust of Scotland's School of Heritage Gardening.
 If visiting the area it is worth checking Threave's website for special events that take place throughout the year.